Using The Text/HTML Editor: Atto

 Text Formatting and Emphasis

-These tools are mostly ideal for sighted users trying to quickly scan a document and should not be used in place of headings.
-(You can apply them in addition to a heading, however, if you’d like to further emphasis that heading.)
+These tools only work for sighted users trying to quickly scan a document and should not be used in place of headings.

 Bold

-Bolded text is meant to provide emphasis on text and can provide easier visual scanning for key words.
-This may also be referred to as adding weight to text.
+The Bold button makes the selected text bolded.
+This is meant to provide emphasis on text and can provide an easier visual when scanning for key words.

 Appearance: